sorbaathens/academic-website/README.md

 + a space for a club house - see Coldwater Fat Tire folks outfit as an example
 + mini skid
 + help us provide membership perks and rewards
++ board members who don't have a day job

 ### Sponsors or supporters page